wommy/rd/rd.md

   am i writing too much?
   shouldnt i just be writing all my blogshit in one file?

-    isnt that the whole point of rd?
+    ? isnt that the whole point of rd

   - [x] write in one file ' im so confused